gemerden/anygraph/README.md

 # Anygraph

-_The easiest way to construct and use graphs_
+_The easiest way to construct and use graphs in Python_

 ## Introduction
 _Anygraph_ is a very easy to use library to add double sided relationships between objects.
 This can be used to construct trees, directed and non-directed graphs, cyclic and non-cyclic graphs, and chains of objects.